giovannicalo/node-webp/readme.md

 Value: 1

 YUV I420 format, currently supports only decoding.
 Smaller and faster than RGBA, but less straightforward.
-When the source WebP image has odd dimensions, they will be rounded up to the nearest even number.
+When decoding, if the source WebP has odd dimensions, they will be rounded up to the nearest even number.

 ### `decode(data: Buffer, format = Format.rgba): Promise<Image>`